BouzidiImen/Social_media_Prediction_depression/README.md

 ### Textual Data:
 Textual data was collected from Twitter users sharing their posts publicly using Twitter Intelligence Tool.
 Overall, I got 5460 tweet.
-You can see exmples in the project sheet cheat on how to load data.
+You can check the examples in the project sheet cheat on how to load data.

 ## Models <a href="#top">&#8593; </a>